Why you’ll love this pork cutlets recipe:

 - In Germany and Austria, pork schnitzel is served with lemon wedges, and sometimes with cream sauce.

-- In Japan, tonkatsu is served in variety of ways: as a topping for ramen, over plain rice, or most commonly with a side of shredded cabbage.
+- In Japan, tonkatsu is served in a variety of ways: as a topping for ramen, over plain rice, or most commonly with a side of shredded cabbage.

 Easy Pork Cutlets with Quick Red Cabbage Slaw